 The law requires both registration with the Secretary of State Office of Consumer Protection, and a security requirement such as a bond or cash deposit.

-A $50,000 surety bond is required.
-The original bond must be signed and submitted with the registration.
+Obtain a $50,000 surety bond.
+The original surety bond must be signed and submitted with the registration.

-In lieu of a bond, the state will accept a cash deposit of equal value of the bond amount.
+Instead of a surety bond, the state will accept a cash deposit of equal value of the bond amount.